theory/jsontree/README.md

 ## JSONTree

-While [RFC 9535 JSONPath] queries select and return an array of values from the end of a path, JSONTree queries merge multiple JSONPath queries into a single query object that selects values from multiple paths.
+While [RFC 9535 JSONPath] queries select and return an array of values from the end of a path expression, JSONTree queries merge multiple JSONPath queries into a single query that selects values from multiple path expressions.
 They return results not as an array, but as a subset of the query input, preserving the paths for each selected value.

 ### Example